 4. Focus on Fat

 Dogs that eat high-fat diets are more likely to have a sensitive stomach.
 That’s because dogs have a harder time digesting fats than they do protein and carbohydrates.
-Fatty foods don’t only tax your dog’s digestive system, they also increase the risk of other health issues, including obesity and pancreatitis.
+Fatty foods don’t only tax your dog’s digestive system, they also increase the risk of other health issues, including obesity.

 That doesn’t mean you should immediately switch to fat-free dog food.
 Fat is an incredibly important source of energy and nutrition for dogs.
 Dogs that conduct strenuous physical activity including police dogs and herding dogs may need more fat than other dogs.